hihancioglu/ad-file-share/README.md

 search text.
 By default the application uses `(&(objectClass=user)(sAMAccountName=*{query}*))`.

-For optional VirusTotal scanning of uploaded files, provide `VT_API_KEY` in the environment.
+For optional ClamAV scanning of uploaded files, ensure the `clamscan` command is available in the backend container.
 Files smaller than 50MB will be scanned before the upload button appears.

 For public shares requiring manager approval, the backend sends an e-mail to the user's manager through the Microsoft Graph API.
 Configure the following variables: